No products in the cart.

 Visit Jordan on Public Holidays

-What might affect you as a visitor are Eid and Ramadan.
+What might affect tourists in Jordan are Eid and Ramadan.

 Eid festivals are the most significant public holidays in Jordan.
-That’s because of their religious significance which Jordanians really care about.
-Eid (especially Eid al Adha) lasts over a few days.
+That’s because of their religious significance which a large majority of Jordanians care about.
+Eid festivals last over a few days.
 Locals love the opportunity to travel within Jordan, with the Dead Sea and Aqaba being most popular among local holidaymakers.
 Consequently, there’s less availability of accommodation and prices are higher.

 Although not a public holiday, Ramadan can really affect your trip to Jordan.
-That’s especially true because Ramadan lasts a full month, not just a day.
 If you’re considering a trip during those dates, make sure to read my full article on visiting Jordan during Ramadan.